 - Alternatives on how to structure the activity.

-10 questions a foreign investor should ask himself before buying a farm in Italy or a property complex in Italy
+10 questions a foreign investor should ask himself before buying an italian farm or a property complex in Italy

 1) What is the best form of company to make this type of investment?

 If you are the owner of a non-Italian company, the alternatives to carry on business in Italy are mainly: branch and subsidiary.

 Branch: According to art.
 162 TUIR (the main Italian law about income taxes), a branch or permanent establishment is defined as a fixed place of business through which the foreign company carries out all or part of its activity in the territory of Italy.
 The branch must be listed in the appropriate register through notarial support and must apply for a VAT number and a tax code.
 The branch has no legal autonomy in Italy.

 According to art.
 165 TUIR, the income of the branch will be taxed both in Italy and in the country of residence of the parent company.
 The double taxes paid will then be recovered according to the convention against double taxation stipulated between Italy and the country of residence of the parent company.

 The parent company will be directly liable for all the activities of the branch in Italy.